Insights

 Before You Present: A Few Setup Notes

 Practice once or twice before the real day.
 Don’t try a technique for the first time 10 minutes before you present.
-Your nervous system needs to know it works.
+Familiarity makes it easier to use under pressure.

 Find a private space.
 A bathroom, your car, a green room.
 Somewhere you can breathe without an audience.
 The calm carries through when you step back out.